thephez/backup-readme/core/markdown/core-ref-transactions-opcodes.md

 # Expanded Opcodes

 Several opcodes were disabled in the Bitcoin scripting system due to the discovery of a series of bugs in the early days of Bitcoin.
 [Dash Improvement Proposal 20](https://github.com/dashpay/dips/blob/master/dip-0020.md) reintroduced a number of these opcodes based on work done by Bitcoin Cash developers.
 Many of the disabled opcodes have been enabled and several of them re-designed to replace the original ones.

-[block:callout]
-{
-  "type": "success",
-  "title": "New Opcodes",
+> 👍 New Opcodes
+>
-  "body": "The following opcodes were added/reactivated in Dash Core 0.17.0 as described in [DIP 20](https://github.com/dashpay/dips/blob/master/dip-0020.md)."
+> The following opcodes were added/reactivated in Dash Core 0.17.0 as described in [DIP 20](https://github.com/dashpay/dips/blob/master/dip-0020.md).
-}
-[/block]

 * `OP_CAT` (0x7e) concatenates two byte arrays.

 * `OP_SPLIT` (0x7f) Split byte array `x` at position `n`. *This opcode was disabled and named `OP_SUBSTR` prior to Dash Core 0.17.0*.